Life Estate vs Trust

 A life estate lets someone use property for life, with ownership passing to a beneficiary after death.
 A trust, managed by a trustee, controls assets for beneficiaries and offers more flexibility, tax benefits, and avoids probate.

 Preserving our assets for future generations can be a difficult task.
 There is a large array of estate planning tools at our disposal, and choosing the right ones for your needs requires careful thought and consideration.
+When comparing life estate vs irrevocable trust options, understanding how each protects property and impacts Medicaid eligibility is essential.
 This dynamic is particularly true if we wish to protect our assets from the rising threat of nursing home costs, Medicaid costs, and excess taxes.
 Losing a family house to Medicaid or other creditors is a fate no one wants for their loved ones.

 Life estates and irrevocable trusts are two legal tools you can use to protect your assets for future generations.
 Each of these legal arrangements effectively puts future ownership of an asset in the name or names of someone you choose.
 Transferring a right of ownership prevents creditors and the government from going after assets under certain circumstances.
 This allows you to access services like Medicaid without worrying about qualifying or the government coming after your assets.